Insmire/Credit_Risk_Analysis/README.md

 ![random_forest_eval_metrics](https://user-images.githubusercontent.com/96349090/166645752-c9767b81-8597-48cb-9a8f-dd1d915cc38f.png)

-* Easy ensemble classifier model
+* Easy Ensemble Classifier Model

     - The balanced accuracy score is roughly 0.93.
     - The precision is 0.09 and the sensitivity is 0.92 for predicting high-risk applications.